Property Line, Setback, and Utility Rules You Must Know Before Excavating in Oahu

 Utility depth varies from property to property.
 Some lines sit only a few inches below the surface.
 Others run diagonally across lots or beneath older retaining walls.
 Hitting any of these lines creates both danger and costs, and homeowners are responsible for damage that occurs on their property.

 Identifying utilities is not a simple task in many neighborhoods.
 Some lines were rerouted decades ago.
 Others were installed by previous owners without documentation.
-Relying only on one utility locate is never a guarantee of complete safety.
+Relying only on one utility location is never a guarantee of complete safety.
 The most reliable approach is to combine official locates with professional assessment before excavating.
 This adds a layer of protection that matches the complexity of Oahu’s underground systems.

 Soil Stability and Terrain Should Guide Your Excavation Plan